trace4cats/trace4cats/README.md

   cache-ttl-minutes: 10 # Cache duration for sample decision, defaults to 2 mins
   max-cache-size: 500000 # Max number of entries in the sample decision cache, defaults to 1000000

-# Listen for spans on a kafka topic
+# Listen for spans on a Kafka topic
 kafka-listener:
   group: trace4cats-collector
   topic: spans
   bootstrap-servers:
     - "localhost:9092"
+  # Optional Kafka batching within collector
+  batch:
+    size: 1000 # Maximum number of spans within a batch from kafka
+    timeout-seconds: 10 # How long to linger if batch is < configured size
+  # Optional additional Kafka consumer config
+  consumer-config:
+    key: value

 # Forward spans to another collector
 forwarder: